College Football 2014: Every BCS Team's Best Returning Player

 The other option here was tackle Andrus Peat, who will overwhelm most defenses in 2014.
 But because of his speed and ability to make plays in the open field, Montgomery tops the list as Stanford's best returning player.

-S Durell Eskridge (ground)
+Syracuse: DB Durell Eskridge

 Despite being only a sophomore, Durell Eskridge quickly became one of the best safeties in the ACC for Syracuse.